3ni0lA/sockapp/README.md

 #### Phase 2
 ##### Infrastructure as Code (IaC)
 To ensure automation and consistency, we adopted an Infrastructure as Code (IaC) tool, ***Terraform***, to define and create the required infrastructure.
-This will also ensure the reproducibility of the infrastructure across different environments and this will all help to minimize inconsistencies between different environments and reduce the risk of deployment-related issues.
+This will also ensure the reproducibility of the infrastructure across different environments and help minimize inconsistencies between different environments and reduce the risk of deployment-related issues.
 IaC tools like Terraform also provide powerful capabilities for scaling the infrastructure by allowing the definition of templates or modules that allow scaling resources up or down based on demand or workload requirements.
 Another vital reason for adopting Terraform was for auditing and compliance.
-Infrastructure changes can be logged, tracked and audited, providing a clear history of modifications and ensuring compliance with organizational policies and regulatory requirements.
+Infrastructure changes can be logged, tracked, and audited, providing a clear history of modifications and ensuring compliance with organizational policies and regulatory requirements.

 ##### Elastic Kubernetes Service (EKS)
 Due to its ability to scale the application horizontally, we adopted the AWS-managed Kubernetes service, EKS, for the deployment of the Sock Shop application.
 This scalability allows the application to handle increased traffic and demand without sacrificing performance or availability.